sivaraam/fun-with-c/intern/files/maze/README.md

 Specific details about the test cases could be found in the analysis document found in the [analysis folder](analysis/).

-Very large test inputs are available but not put into this repository due to their huge files sizes.
+Some very large test inputs are available in the repository.
+They are tracked using [Git LFS](https://git-lfs.github.com).
+One very very large test input is not put into this repository due to its size.

 #### Solved test cases
 Some solved test cases could are be found in the following folders: